 Image 10: This might be a confusing photo.
 If it is, ignore it.
 I'm inserting my hook in the second stitch, and the arrow is pointing to the skipped first stitch.

 Image 11: Ok, this is better.
 Here I've pulled up a loop for the double crochet, and the arrow is pointing to the first stitch which I didn't insert my hook into.
 At the very right, you can pick out the chains of the turning chain; see how they're pretty much rising from that first stitch?
 That's why we skip it before working the first double crochet.

 Image 12: I've completed the double crochet and the arrow is still indicating the first stitch from the previous row.
 So even though I've only worked one double crochet, you can see it looks like we actually have two stitches made.
 This is why we count the turning chain as a full-on stitch.

 It's entirely possible that my familiarity with crochet has prevented me from really getting to the heart of any confusion you might have.
 Please leave a comment with any questions I haven't answered—or that, eep, I've introduced—and I or someone in the community will chime in to help you out.
-We also have this great free eBook covering all the basic crochet stitches that you can check out plus it has two easy crochet stitch patterns for you to try your skills on.
+We also have this great free eBook covering even more detail on basic crochet stitches that you can check out plus we have an entire eBook dedicated to beginner patterns that are fun and will help you learn.